kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 ## 📄 Keyword arguments

-In python, it is also possible to call functions using keyword arguments.
-To this effect, we directly assign values to the argument names using `=` signs.
+In Python, it is also possible to call functions using keyword arguments.
+To do so, we directly assign values to the argument names using `=` signs.
 This can make the code still clearer:

 ```{code-cell} ipython3
 print_full_name(first_name="Catherina", last_name="Smith")